PythonRSAS/pythonrsas.github.io/_posts/2021-03-14-6-Python-R-SAS-Data-Analysis-Lookup.md

 1. Keyboard shortcuts
 2. Import libraries,modules, and import data
-3. Working with the basics
+3. Working with the basics,frequency and plots

 # Keyboard shortcuts
 When we are used to writing in a language, switching to another one can make use feel slow and dumb.
 Having the keyboard shortcuts in hand will allow us to pick up speed easier.